brice/seven-adventure/Week4/README.md

 A discussion of val versus var

-* http://stackoverflow.com/questions/1791408/what-is-the-difference-between-a-var-and-val-definition-in-scala So i think val is a class constant
+* http://stackoverflow.com/questions/1791408/what-is-the-difference-between-a-var-and-val-definition-in-scala So i think val is a like a constant (in fact it's an immutable variable)

 ### Do